SUNET/eduid-signup/docs/installation.rst

 Stable version
 """"""""""""""
-Installing a stable version is really easy, all you have to do is execute the following command and have a coffe while it downloads the application and all its dependencies:
+Installing a stable version is really easy, all you have to do is execute the following command and have a coffee while it downloads the application and all its dependencies:

 .. code-block:: text